simonwh/azure-diagnostics-tools/Logstash/logstash-input-azureblob/README.md

 position recorded in the sincedb file will be used.

 * **Possible values:** &#91;beginning &#124; end&#93;
 * **Dependency:** *sincedb* needs to be activated.
 * **Default value:** *beginning*

 __*path_prefix*__

 Array of blob "path" prefixes.
 It defines the path prefix to watch in the blob container.
 Path are defined by the blob name (i.e.: &#91;"path/to/blob.log"&#93;).
 Regex cannot really be used to optimize perfs.

 I recommend to use the paths in order to speed up the processing. *By example, WebApp on azure with IIS logging enabled will create one folder per hour.
 If you keep the logs for a long retention it will select all before keeping only the last modified ones.*

 * **Default value:** *&#91;&quot;&quot;&#93;*

+__*endpoint*__

+Specifies the endpoint of Azure Service Management.
+The default value is "core.windows.net".

 ***

 ### Example 1 Basic (out of the box)
 Read from a blob (any type) and send it to ElasticSearch.

 ```
 input
 {